create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 - Often a one-way path from 3D modeler into X3D
 - Easy to make shapes that are too complex

-## Should I use a shape generator?
+## Should I Use a Shape Generator?

 Pros: